Women face up to 20-year delays in endometriosis diagnosis, UAE experts warn

 “They said come back in six months and see how you're feeling,” she said.

-After she moved to Dubai, Ms Ryan tried to manage her own symptoms as she struggled to find a suitable doctor.
+After she moved to Dubai, Ms Ryan tried to manage the symptoms on her own, as she struggled to find a suitable doctor.

 “I couldn't find a doctor who would take me seriously.
 I kept being told to exercise, lose weight, all that kind of stuff,” she said.